Pen, India: Economy

+As of 2026, As announced by presiding CM Devendra Fadnavis, The Raigad-Pen Growth Centre is emerging as the flagship "Third Mumbai" project, a ₹8.73 lakh crore (approx. $100 Billion) smart city initiative designed by CIDCO to decongest Mumbai and Navi Mumbai.
+Covering 124 villages in Pen, Panvel, and Uran, it is being developed as a global business hub with advanced connectivity, featuring residential, commercial, and high-tech industrial zones.

 Education

-From historic times, city of Pen was center of education and culture in konkan region.
+From historic times, Pen has been a center of education and culture in the konkan region.
 In fact, Lokmanya Tilak used to call it "कोकणचे पुणे"(Pune of Konkan) due to progressive mindset of Penkars and their love of knowledge.

 There were at least two school of Vedas(वेदशाळा) in Datar Ali area of Pen city, one of them in Sahasrabuddhe family.
 Pundits from all over Maharashtra used to come to Pen to make copies of rare ancient books(पोथी).
 Sages of Pen especially Bhave, were so superior intellectually, that they defeated sages who accompanied Shankarachrya of Kashi, in debates on Religious studies during his 1883 visit.

 English language instructions came to Pen in the late 19th century in the form of primary English classes started by Christian missionaries.
 This school moved to Alibag with the shifting of the district headquarters there.
-The Pen Municipal council started five classes, and subsequently Vinayak Narayan Manohar started the remaining two classes, naming them Pen Candidate Classes.The Jewish community who lived in the Pen village adopted the last name of them as "पेणकर" or "Penkar" and it is still being continued wherever the decedents of their people settle, even in USA,Canada and Israel.
+The Pen Municipal council started five classes, and subsequently Vinayak Narayan Manohar started the remaining two classes, naming them Pen Candidate Classes.The Jewish community who lived in the Pen village adopted the last name of them as "पेणकर" or "Penkar" and it is still being continued wherever the descendants of their people settle, even in USA, Canada, and Israel.
 Plague caused this school to be closed.
 This English-Marathi school was later revived in the first decade of the 20th century.
 Balkrishna Shankar Karandikar started an industrial training school around this time; the Kokan Vidyalaya, which was later closed as a result of his arrest for involvement in Jackson's shooting at Nasik in 1909.
 On 10 April 1910 the Pen Education society was formed, Pen Private High School was started, in Shankar Khanderao Phanse's bungalow (now the Maternity Hospital), from where it shifted in October 1912, to its present premises at the foot of Peer Dongri.

 Pen has a grand public library: The Mahatma Gandhi Vachanalay or "महात्मा गांधी वाचनालय".